mohammadolama/MachineLearning/README.md

 These homeworks focused on classical models like Linear Regression, Decision Trees, and SVM.
 These methods were applied on different datasets.

-## HW3
+### HW3
 This directory contains solutions to 3rd practical assignments.

-These homeworks focused on deep learning models.
+These homeworks focused on basic deep learning models like Multi-Layer perceptron(MLP).
 In one of the assignments we build a neural network from the ground using just "Numpy" library.

+### HW4
+This directory contains solutions to last practical assignments.

+These homeworks focused on more advanced deep learning models like CNN, RNN, and Auto encoders.

+CNN: create a deep model to recognize and classify handwritten 0-8 digits.

+RNN: Image Captioning using Recurrent Neural Networks

+AutoEncoders: Compress and decompress a covid-19 dataset with minimal loss